phajili/WebandMobile2_parvinhajili/README.md

 Homework 2

-# Servlet Based Student Personal Cabinet
+# HW2's file Servlet Based Student Personal Cabinet

 Please create Backend Application using Servlet and JSP technology which will consist of Registration, Authentication and Personal Cabinet page by integration with PostgreSQL using JDBC driver and Connection Pool